NWChemEx/PluginPlay/docs/source/developer/design/database.rst

    on most browsers you can "open image in a new tab" to easily zoom in.

 Ultimately none of the databases we considered have all of the features we want.
 Our current Database strategy grafts the missing functionality onto RocksDB.
 The class structure for our ``Database`` class is summarized in :numref:`fig_db_design`.
-The general design strategy is to rely on nesting polymorphic PIMPLs to acheive a Database with the desired properties.
+The general design strategy is to rely on nesting polymorphic PIMPLs to acheive an implementation with the desired properties.
 Our initial database PIMPL has four levels.
+For our first pass we only worry about storing keys/values locally.
+That is each process's ``Database`` will be responsible for storing the local piece of distributed objects, or copies of replicated objects.
+In general this means each process's ``Database`` instance will have a different state.
+Additional parallel considerations can be tackled by implementing additional backends, and  will be left for future work.

 The most fundamental PIMPL is the ``RocksDB`` class.
 This class is a thin wrapper around the RocksDB library.
 Keys/values in the ``RocksDB`` database need